Silvyre/Loyalty-Commerce-Platform/documentation/app/documents/lp-reference.md

 ![LP API](../images/lp-overview.png)

+A reference implementation for the LP API's member validation and credit/debit postings can be found in the [Loyalty Commerce Platform Github repository](https://github.com/Points/Loyalty-Commerce-Platform/tree/master/samples).
+Our example LCP web service will be "http://api.loyaltyprogram.com" below.

+## Why use the Loyalty Partner API?

+By integrating with the LCP via the LP API, you have the following advantages:
+1. **Speed up** time to market
+1. **Simple** RESTful API that can be shared with your partners
+1. **Instantaneously apply changes** to your webservices across permissioned LCP Applications

+## How do Applications and LPs interact?

-When an application executes a member validation, credit, or debit operation to you (the Loyalty Partner) via the LCP, the LCP will find the pre-configured URL for your loyalty program's API and that specific operation, and send an HTTP request to that URL.
+When an Application executes a member validation, credit, or debit operation to you (the Loyalty Partner) via the LCP, the LCP will find the pre-configured URL for your loyalty program's API and that specific operation, and send an HTTP request to that URL.

-For example, in a typical Buy transaction, an MV will precede a credit posting in the sequence illustrated.
+For example, in a typical Buy Points transaction, an MV will precede a credit posting in the sequence illustrated.

 ![LP API - Buy example](../images/lp-api-buy.png)

-A reference implementation for the LP API's member validation and credit/debit postings can be found in the [Loyalty Commerce Platform Github repository](https://github.com/Points/Loyalty-Commerce-Platform/tree/master/samples).
-Our example web server will be "http://api.loyaltyprogram.com" below.

 ## Validate a Member

 The basic API call for all LCP partners is the member validation (MV).
 Applications on the LCP will submit an MV request to determine if a member exists and check the balance of a loyalty program member's account.

 The MV is the only configurable call.
-As a Loyalty Partner, you define what data fields you receive and share with applications.
+As a Loyalty Partner, you define what data fields you receive and share with Applications.
 An MV **request** body will contain a member's details (e.g. account ID, name) and an MV **response** confirms the validity of a member and may include additional member data.
 Data fields in both the MV request and response are specified in their respective schemas.
 During the onboarding process, Points configures these schemas on your behalf.

 The following parameters are recommended for MV requests: